zulucmd/zulu/user_guide.md

 ## Suggestions when "unknown command" happens

-Cobra will print automatic suggestions when "unknown command" errors happen.
-This allows Cobra to behave similarly to the `git` command when a typo happens.
+Zulu will print automatic suggestions when "unknown command" errors happen.
+This allows Zulu to behave similarly to the `git` command when a typo happens.
 For example:

 ```
 $ hugo srever